schoolofcities/historical-aerial-imagery-toronto/README.md

 ### Data Sources:

 As of now, images for all years are sourced from the [City of Toronto](https://open.toronto.ca/dataset/web-map-services/).
-These are shared as WMTS (Web Map Tiled Services)
+These are shared as WMTS (Web Map Tiled Services):

 - [1954](https://gis.toronto.ca/arcgis/rest/services/basemap/cot_historic_aerial_1954/MapServer/WMTS/)